still-dreaming-1/dreamy-dot-files/README.md

 7) Run `git status` from your home.
 You should have a clean working directory.

-8) Delete the new clone, probably named dreamy-dot-files.
+8) Delete the original clone directory, probably named dreamy-dot-files.
 You don't need it because your home directory is also a clone now.